 A study by the National Highway Traffic Safety Administration (NHTSA) determined that more than one in five of all fatal truck crashes involved a trucker driving over the speed limit or too fast for weather conditions.
 Speeding accidents can involve anything from not adjusting to the type of load being carried to not slowing down enough for an exit ramp.
 Drivers may also be speeding to meet deadlines within their restricted driving hours.

 The DOT has been trying to address speed safety through a speed-limiting regulation.
-This law has been discussed for several years now, and has support from both trucking companies and traditional safety agencies.
+This law was discussed for several years, with support from trucking companies and traditional safety agencies.
 Not only would the rule keep speeds down and drivers safer on the road, it could also save over $1 billion a year in fuel.

 A Well-Rested Driver is a Safer Driver

 In a study by the DOT, they found that in crashes where the trucker was the main cause of the accident, 87% of crashes were due to driver fatigue.
 Trying to meet deadlines, driving during normal sleeping hours, and spending long hours on the road are major contributors to driver fatigue.
 Although the FMCSA restricts the number of hours that truck drivers can be on the road, many drivers exceed that amount to make pressing deadlines.